 If no cooling or drying is required, switch the cooling system off to save fuel.
-When the cooling system is switched off, no engine restart will be requested by the climate control system during an Autostop.

 If the climate control is set to maximal cooling while the ambient temperature is high, an Autostop may be inhibited until the requested temperature in the passenger compartment has been reached.